Envirometrix/PredictiveSoilMapping/index.md

 * Hengl, T. (2006) [Finding the right pixel size](https://doi.org/10.1016/j.cageo.2005.11.008).
 Computers & geosciences, 32(9), 1283–1298.

-Some other publications / books on the subject of Predictive Soil Mapping and Data Science in general include:
+Some other relevant publications / books on the subject of Predictive Soil Mapping and Data Science in general include:

 * Malone, B.P, Minasny, B., McBratney, A.B., (2016) [Using R for Digital Soil Mapping](https://www.springer.com/gp/book/9783319443256).
 Progress in Soil Science
 ISBN: 9783319443270, 262 pages.